Block and General Anaesthetics (you may wish to ask Mr Jeffers about his own experience)

 You arm will become completely numb and flail over a 30 to 60 minute period and only then will painless surgery commence.

-Why Choose a Regional Anesthetic?
+Why Choose a Regional Anaesthetic?

 Similar to local anaesthetic wide awake hand surgery there are proven advantages including better postoperative pain relief, less need for strong painkillers such as morphine, less chance of being admitted overnight, faster recovery from anaesthetic, less nausea, and, for some surgeries, less blood loss and less risk of blood clots.